Nasdaq/NasdaqCloudDataService-REST-API/README.md

 ## Tutorial

 We provide a [Postman](https://www.getpostman.com/) collection with a set of requests for the API.
 You will need an Nasdaq Cloud Data Service account with API access to run this tutorial.
-The Postman collection and environemnt files are available [here](restapi/postman).
+The Postman collection and environment files are available [here](restapi/postman).

 ## License